DBKKH/DBKKH/README.md

 https://tx-inc.com/ja/top/
 202009〜 / VR Forntend Engineer
 - VR Cockpit development
+  - Implement VR application of robot operating system
+  - Implement GUI of the robot management system
   - Gather and analyze requirements of our GUI and design software to meet the requirements.
-  - Implement GUI of the robot management system
-  - Implement VR UI of robot operating system
-  - Continuously test & improve the software to achieve better UI/UX

 ## Synamon Inc.